 MA Entrance Requirements

-- Students come from a wide range of backgrounds.
-While some come directly from first-degree progammes in information design, new media design, graphic design, data visualisation, audio-visual design and multimedia, students have also joined the course with professional experience in industry, or from backgrounds as diverse as anthropology, journalism, architecture and computing.
+Students come from a wide range of backgrounds.
+While some come directly from first-degree programmes across art and design, IED students have also joined the programme with professional experience in industry, or from backgrounds including science, technology and the humanities.

-- All candidates are required to submit an online portfolio of work to be assessed by the programme’s senior staff team and student representatives.
+All candidates are required to submit an online portfolio of work to be assessed by the programme’s staff team and student representatives.

 Cross College Requirements